slgillen/differentiation_response_heterogeneity_transcriptomic_analyses/README.md

 # neuroblastoma_differentiation_response_heterogenity_transcriptomic_analyses

-code used to generate the figures in Figure 1 of the manuscript: CDK4/6 inhibitors display a class effect in inducing differentiation of neuroblastoma cells
+This repository contains code to generate the figures in Figure 1 of the manuscript: Neuroblastoma cell lines display heterogeneity in differentiation responses (Wellcome Open Research, 2024)

-clusters were originally derived in the manuscript

-single cell data used in this analysis is from GSE
+Data availability: The adrenal medulla processed single cell RNA-seq dataset was used from Jansky et al, 2021 (EGAS00001004388).
+The SK-N-BE(2)C bulk RNA-seq dataset was used from Ferguson & Gillen et al, 2023 (GSE216274).